 Contact an Experienced Long Island Divorce Attorney to Ensure You Protect Your Assets

 Because New York is an equitable distribution state, there are many factors at play that will affect how property is divided at divorce.
 An experienced attorney can assist you in determining how your or your spouse’s pension will be affected by your divorce.
-The attorneys at the Office of Robert E. Hornberger, Esq., P.C. can answer any questions you might have about how your assets, including pensions and retirement plans, may be split upon your divorce in New York.
+The attorneys at the Office of Hornberger Verbitsky, P.C. can answer any questions you might have about how your assets, including pensions and retirement plans, may be split upon your divorce in New York.
 Our divorce attorneys are experienced in all types of divorce and family law matters in Nassau County, Suffolk County, and the five boroughs of New York City, and consistently achieve positive outcomes for our clients.
 Contact our office today at 631-923-1910, or fill out the short form on this page to set up your free consultation.

 Download our Free New York Divorce Guide